DizzyHSlightlyVoided/DieFledermaus/Class Reference.md

 ﻿# Type: `public class DieFledermaus.DieFledermausStream`
-Provides methods and properties for compressing and decompressing streams using the Die Fledermaus algorithm, which is just the DEFLATE algorithm prefixed with magic number " `mAuS`" and metadata.
+Provides methods and properties for compressing and decompressing files and streams in the DieFledermaus format, which is just the DEFLATE algorithm prefixed with magic number " `mAuS`" and metadata.

 ### Remarks
 Unlike [`DeflateStream`](https://msdn.microsoft.com/en-us/library/system.io.compression.deflatestream.aspx), this method reads part of the stream during the constructor, rather than the first call to [`DieFledermausStream.Read(System.Byte[],System.Int32,System.Int32)`](#method-diefledermausdiefledermausstreamreadsystembytesystemint32systemint32).